blakeohare/crayon/Tutorials/intro-beginner/index.md

 And would give the result `15.0`.
 The reason why I used `2.0` instead of `2` and the result having a decimal in it will be covered in the next section.

 Another important note is that when a program executes a function, variables names in one function will not interfere with variables in another function even if they have the same name.
 In fact, every invocation of a function runs in its own separate copy.
-To illustrate this concept, here's a function that calculates the nth sequence in the fibonacci sequence.
-For a refresher, the fibonacci sequence is the sequence of numbers where each number is the sum of the previous 2.
+To illustrate this concept, here's a function that calculates the n<sup>th</sup> number in the fibonacci sequence.
+For a refresher, the [fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) is the sequence of numbers where each number is the sum of the previous 2.
 It looks like this:

 ```
 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, ...